gatling/gatling/src/docs/content/tutorials/installation/index.md

 {{< /alert >}}

 In order to run Gatling, you need to have a JDK installed.
-Gatling requires at least **JDK8**.
+Gatling requires at least **JDK11**.
 Then, we recommend that you use an up-to-date version.

 For all details regarding the installation and the tuning of the operating system (OS), please refer to the [operations]({{< ref "../../reference/current/core/operations" >}}) section.

 {{< alert warning >}}
 Gatling launch scripts and Gatling maven plugin honor `JAVA_HOME` env var if it's set.
 Depending on your setup, you might end up running a different version than the one displayed with `java -version`.
-If you get strange errors such as `Unsupported major.minor version 51.0` and you were expecting to run a JDK8 or newer, you might want to explicitly set the `JAVA_HOME` env variable.
+If you get strange errors such as `Unsupported major.minor version` and you were expecting to run a JDK11 or newer, you might want to explicitly set the `JAVA_HOME` env variable.
 {{< /alert >}}

 The bundle structure is as follows: